lochrist/UniPix/Documentation~/UniPix.md

 TODO

-If time:
-* Bug with unity logo editing
+Not for hackweek:
 * Finish all shortcuts + keep same shortcut in default mode

-Not for hackweek:
 * export as gif: https://github.com/simonwittber/uGIF/tree/master/Assets/uGIF/Scripts
 * Some spritesheet syncing is not done
 * UIElements: